elastic/android-agent-demo/README.md

 This is a demo Android application to show how the [EDOT Android agent](https://github.com/elastic/apm-agent-android) works.

-To showcase an end-to-end scenario including distributed tracing we'll instrument this demo weather application that comprises two Android UI fragments and a simple local backend service based on Spring Boot.
+To showcase an end-to-end scenario including distributed tracing we'll instrument this demo weather application that comprises two Android screens and a simple local backend service based on Spring Boot.

 By running it, you can explore how EDOT Android captures and correlates telemetry from a mobile app: